Aiden-Jacobs/United_Map/README.md

 # United_Map
 United Map

+    """Route_Manager
+    This class serves as a management wrapper for the Route Class.
+It allows for easy sorting and filtering of routes, making it easier to display routes to a user based on a variety of criteria.
+    """

     """Route_
     the Route_ class is used to create a route, and then keep track of the route.
     It takes in a list of flights, and then calculates the number of flights and